 Using KU logos and marks

 When you create a social media site on behalf of the university, use simple graphics that represent the KU brand.
-The Office of Marketing Communications digital strategy team can provide guidance with graphics and design.
+Marketing Communications social content team can provide guidance with graphics and design.
 The Guidelines section of this website provides information on logo permissions and standards.

 Creating social profiles